 South Dakota recognizes that the funding available for digital opportunity is limited and may not enable all the activities South Dakota is exploring to come to fruition.
 When developing the list of key activities below, South Dakota prioritized activities based on two primary components: 1) impact of the activity, and 2) effort needed to implement the activity.
 When considering impact, South Dakota is prioritizing activities that will have long-lasting effects and reach a wider population.
 Effort is determined based on cost, the number of dependencies, and the ability to build off existing work and programs.
 Activities requiring a great deal of effort must also have a significant impact to be considered.
-Upon understanding of the State's allocation.
-Once more information is available about the quantum of funding South Dakota will receive, South Dakota the State will use a similar prioritization exercise to narrow the list of activities, if necessary.
+Once more information is available about the quantity of funding South Dakota will receive, the State will use a similar prioritization exercise to narrow the list of activities, if necessary.